-- The unfrosted area, which the thermal equilibrium follows from the heat equation without source term ; - The frost area, which is characterized by thermal behaviour parameters different from the unfrosted area ;

-• The frost front(s), which is (are) separating surface(s) between the unfrosted and the frost areas.
+- The unfrosted area, which the thermal equilibrium follows from the heat equation without source term; - The frost area, which is characterized by thermal behaviour parameters different from the unfrosted area; - The frost front(s), which is (are) separating surface(s) between the unfrosted and the frost areas.
 Latent heat absorption/dissipation phenomena develop on the frost front(s), which therefore present thermal gradient discontinuity.

-Alize-frost is usually used for the frost-thaw verification of pavements, which is based on the solving of the unidirectional propagation heat equation in a multilayered structure.
-More generally, Alize-frost can also be used for the computation of the temperature evolution curves with the time in a multilayered structure with or without development of negative temperature.
+Alize-frost is usually used for the frost-thaw verification of pavements, which is based on the solving of the unidirectional propagation heat equation in a multi-layered structure.
+More generally, Alize-frost can also be used for the computation of the temperature evolution curves with the time in a multi-layered structure with or without development of negative temperature.
 The loading of the model is defined both by the initial vertical and the surface and bottom temperature profiles.
-For instance, the program can be used for the evaluation of hot temperature in bituminous layers in connection with the evaluation of rutting in theses materials.
+For instance, the program can be used for the evaluation of hot temperature in bituminous layers in connection with the evaluation of rutting in these materials.

-The building of a new pavement structure for the Alize-frost module is initialized by the command Files/New/Alize-Gel of the main menu bar (figure 9.1).
+The building of a new pavement structure for the Alize-frost module is initialized by the command Files/New of the main menu bar in the Frost-Thaw module window (figure 9.1).